On Chess. Ivor Chipman

 The endgame, usually the stage of the game when too few pieces are on the board or too little a material advantage has been gained by either player to checkmate the opposing king without a queen, entails the promotion of a pawn, the weakest piece, into a queen.
 If the opening is to be played like a book, and the middle game like a magician, as it is said, it is said of the endgame that it should be played like a machine.
 If concentration is at the very centre of every great chess player, then it requires maximisation in this critical part of the game.
 The endgame is all about strategy and is the stage when any sort of error becomes fatal.
 Whereas the sheer chaos of a middle game may allow for mistakes to be counteracted by another’s mistakes, in the endgame, where an error offers a decisive chance, a robotic degree of focus is required.
 The finishing touches of a match necessitates incomparable mental endurance.
 The 6th game of the 2021 World Chess Championship match between Magnus Carlsen and Ian Neponmniachtchi was won by the former and lasted 6 hours.
 The longest game ever reached 20.
 This commitment and willpower are perhaps the most edifying aspects of serious chess competition.

 The admixture of these three parts makes for a phenomenally challenging whole.
 Of course, excellence involves failure.
 Capablanca believed that one had to lose hundreds of games to have learnt enough to become good.
 The frustration of losing a chess game can be immense, particularly if one blundered a winning position or failed to convert an advantage.
 There is no remorse like chess, as H. G. Wells opined, just as the satisfaction of delivering a flashy checkmate is unparalleled.
 In 1851 Adolf Anderssen beat Lionel Kieseritzky in what became known as the ‘Immortal Game’, as he won after sacrificing both his rooks, a bishop and his queen to deliver a checkmate with his remaining three minor pieces.
 I can’t imagine the euphoria he must have felt.
-He must have felt like he’d achieved mental sublimity.
-Perhaps this is because it takes such a unique mind to excel at the game, entailing such a harmonious combination of willpower, strategy, mental clarity and creativity.
+Perhaps the joy of winning comes from the fact that it takes such a unique mind to excel at the game, entailing such a harmonious combination of willpower, strategy, mental clarity and creativity.
 Napoleon, one of the greatest military minds of all time, was horrendous at chess.
-He evidently lacked the totality of focus needed.
+Chess demands so much more of the mind than just strategic excellence.
 The kind of concentration chess invites is, as grandmaster Jonathan Rowson wrote, ‘a method of corralling and coordinating fissiparous parts of our psyche’.
 It’s not just about paying attention or directing emotion to positive action.
 It is the synergy of the mental faculties towards a single goal, devoid of unrelated thought, and foregrounded in a primal will to win.
 One of the reasons for chess’ enduring popularity is that the experience of playing it symbolises an intense self-absorption in the activity.
 When our skill level and challenge level are optimally matched, we find it deeply rewarding, a state of mind that Hungarian-American psychologist Mihaly Csikszentmihalyi calls ‘flow’.
 This quality of consciousness offers the potential for extreme pleasure when the challenge is overcome by the skill level to match.
 Chess in this sense is a sort of drug for the better.
 The chess addiction is very real- once someone is introduced and has won a few games, often they spend some time obsessing over it until they reach a wall, wherein lies the real difficulty.
 The persistence to improve and break down barriers to do so on the path to self-betterment is a part of life as it is crucial to chess.
 So here’s to that arrogant beheaded wiseman from India.
 Your death was not in vain.